 General criteria: creativity, improvisation, sheet music, sense of harmony, rhythmic idioms, timing and tempo control, musical interaction, intonation, reading skills, sound, interpretation, style awareness, form principles, tonal balance, preparation, accompaniment and attitude.

-Performing (by heart) a repertoire of 10-20 pop songs studied and rehearsed in a band setting.
+Performing (by heart) a repertoire of 10-20 jazz standards studied and rehearsed in a band setting.

-Performing with a band and at sight (with brief preparation) simple to complex pop charts and improvising over these where appropriate.
+Performing with a band and at sight (with brief preparation) an intermediate jazz arrangement with improvisation.

-Recognizing a wide range of the most important pop styles by ear.
+Recognizing the most important jazz styles by ear.